engineal/mips-minecraft/README.md

 3. Tag this function in the mips32r6:mem tag by including your function in a file in your datapack with this path: `data/mips32r6/tags/functions/mem.json`.

-Reference the RAM, ROM, and VGA hardware components in this repo for examples.
+Reference the RAM, ROM, LCD, and VGA hardware components in this repo for examples.

 ## License